Whether you want to leave your day job or simply want to earn some extra money as a side income, Blogging is one of the best ways to win your freedom.

 There are two reasons:

 1. You can’t please everyone.
-If you try to please everyone, you’ll be a looser.
+If you try to please everyone, you’ll be a loser.

-2. Blogs with specific set of audience tend to perform better in Google search results, because Google believes them authority in their niche.
+2. Blogs with a specific set of audiences tend to perform better in Google and other search engines’ search results because Google and most other search engines believe such blogs as an authority in their niche.